 Shelley Greenhaus, our director nominee, is the founder and President of Whippoorwill Associates, Inc., which manages investments in corporate reorganizations, liquidations and other related activities and was founded in December 1990.
 Prior to that, from 1983 to 1990, he worked as a portfolio manager at Oppenheimer & Co.
 Inc., a full-service brokerage firm and investment bank, with responsibility for distressed investments.
 From 1981 to 1983, Mr. Greenhaus became a financial analyst and portfolio manager for the William Rosenwald Family, a family office, where he was primarily involved in analyzing and managing investments involving corporate reorganizations, liquidations and related special situations.
 He began his business career in 1978, working as a financial analyst at Loeb, Rhoades, Hornblower & Co., a brokerage company, where he was primarily involved in analyzing risk arbitrage opportunities and distressed securities.
-From January 1999 to December 2004, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to October 2003, he served on the board of directors of GWI Holding, Inc. (MYSE: MVL), a content entertainment company; and from November 1996 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
-In October 2017, he joined the board of directors of Commercial Furniture Group, Inc., a commercial furnishings company, and became a board observer to Trailer Bridge, Inc., a logistics company, in 2017.
+From January 1999 to October 2003, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to December 2004, he served on the board of director of Marvel Enterprises, Inc. (NYSE: MVL), a content entertainment company; and from November 1996 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
+In October 2017, he joined the board of directors of Commercial Furniture Group, Inc., a commercial furnishings company.